 - Yield to pedestrians and buses

-- No drinking of alcohol during ride
+- No drinking of alcohol or illegal activity during ride

 - Do not filter forward past stopped cars at a red light.

 - Skateboarders, inline skaters and recumbent bikes are welcomed, exercise caution

 - Do not litter or vandalize any property